dialpad/dialtone-legacy/docs/getting-started/accessibility/principles-by-role.md

 ---
 title: Accessibility Principles by Role
-desc: A framework for how your role can address accessibility and Inclusive Design.
+desc: A framework outlining how your role can address accessibility and Inclusive Design.
 ---

 ## Product Management